syncfusion-content/javascript-docs/js/OlapGauge/Tooltip.md

 # Tooltip

-**Tooltip** provides the information about the **OlapGauge** when you move the mouse pointer over the control.
 You can enable it using [enableTooltip](/js/api/ejOlapGauge#enabletooltipspan-classtype-signature-type-booleanbooleanspan) property.

 {% highlight js %}